-• Experience: Has more than 36 years of experience at Gerdau and held the position of Chief Executive Officer (CEO) (jan/2007 to dec/2017).
-He was President of the Worldsteel Association (2018/2019).
-Currently is (i) Vice Chairman of the Board of Directors of Gerdau SA, and member of its advisory committees, (ii) Vice Chairman of the Board of Directors and Metalúrgica Gerdau SA, a listed company, holding company of Gerdau S.A., (iii) Board member of the Executive Committee of the Worldsteel association, (iv) Board Member of Directors of Instituto Aço Brasil (Brazilian Steel Institute), (v) Board Member of Alacero (Latin American Steel Association), (vi) Vice Chairman of the Federation of Industries of São Paulo - FIESP, (vii) Vice Chairman of the Federation of Industries of Rio Grande do Sul - FIERGS and (viii) Board Member of Transforma RS.
+• Professional Experience: Has 40 years of experience at Gerdau and held the position of Chief Executive Officer (CEO) (2007-2017).
+He was President of the Worldsteel Association (2018-2019).
+Currently is (i) Vice Chairman of the Board of Directors of Gerdau SA, and member of its advisory committees, (ii) Vice Chairman of the Board of Directors of Metalúrgica Gerdau SA,., (iii) Board member of the Executive Committee of the Worldsteel Association, (iv) Board Member of Directors of Instituto Aço Brasil (Brazilian Steel Institute), (v) Board Member of Alacero (Latin American Steel Association), (vi) Vice Chairman of the Federation of Industries of São Paulo - FIESP, (vii) Vice Chairman of the Federation of Industries of Rio Grande do Sul - FIERGS and (viii) Board Member of Transforma RS.